-The best way of mounting an EOTech 512 is through an adjustable gooseneck-style mount that fits AR15’s carry handle.
-It will help you line the reticle up perfectly with the iron sights.
+The best way of mounting an EOTech 512 is through an adjustable gooseneck-style mount that fits the carry handle of AR-15s.
+It will help you line the reticle up perfectly with iron sights.

-The EOTech sports an excellent standard 1-minute dot with a 65-minute circle.
+The EOTech sports an excellent standard one-minute dot with a 65-minute circle.
 That means it’s fantastic for targets at 5 to 200 yards.

-As an added value, it offers 20 brightness levels with a programmable 4- or 8-hour auto shut-off.
+As an added value, it offers 20 brightness levels with a programmable four or eight-hour auto shut-off.